How to Prioritize Your Goals & Balance Your Business & Life

 * Which goals make you most excited? – Some goals immediately send tingles down your body and into your mind, pushing you forward to doing it.
 These are goals that are easy to do and probably impact your life a lot.
 However, do make sure you consider if the goal aligns with your values and long term goals.
 Sometimes we can get excited about sparkly things (shiny object syndrome) and say yes to a goal or activity that might distract us from reaching our real goals.

-* Is this goal going to me forward?– This question has been the biggest “aha” one for me in determining what to focus on.
+* Is this goal going to move me forward?– This question has been the biggest “aha” one for me in determining what to focus on.
 Before I make any decisions I ask myself if completing/achieving this goal, project, task or idea is going to actually move me forward in my life and business and get me closer to my bigger goals.

 Consider those questions as you work to determine where to prioritize your time and energy.
 Once you can narrow down your goals, you’ll see how the goals begin to organize themselves.